designsystemsinternational/clis/packages/dynamic/README.md

 - `cloudformationMatch`.
 The glob patterns used to detect cloudformation files.
 Uses [`micromatch`](https://github.com/micromatch/micromatch) and defaults to `["functions/**/cf.js"]`.
 - `lambdaMatch`.
 The glob patterns used to detect lambda files.
 Uses [`micromatch`](https://github.com/micromatch/micromatch) and defaults to `["functions/**/*.js", "!functions/**/cf.js"]`.
 - `buildDir`.
 Directory where the lambda build files go.
 Defaults to `build`.
-- `fileExtension`.
-Extension of the lambda and cloudformation files.
-Defaults to `js`, if your project is ESM this needs to change to `cjs` so you can corectly use require in your functions.

 ## Automatic parameters